Are There Zombie Viruses — Like The 1918 Flu — Thawing In The Permafrost?

 Hunters have been using this spot for thousands of years.
 At one end of the house, somebody was storing fresh kills.

-"We've got a head right here, and a main body right there," says Peterson, as he points to two mummified seals, lying face up in a soup of thawing permafrost and decaying sea mammal flesh inside the cabin.
+"We've got a head right here, and a main body right there," says Peterson, as he points to two mummified seals lying face-up in a soup of thawing permafrost and decaying sea mammal flesh inside the cabin.

 The seals are starting to warm up.
 Their organs are seeping out of their bodies and beginning to decay.
-The whole area smells like a rotting tuna fish sandwich.
+The whole area smells like a rotting tuna sandwich.
 Peterson's pants are covered in black, oily goo.

 The seals have been buried in permafrost for about 70 years.
 They are incredibly well-preserved.
 You can see their skin, their whiskers and even something that looks like a flipper.

-Note: Editor's note: There has been speculation in the media and via Twitter that DNA fragments of the now-defunct 1918 flu pathogen could be preserved under the permafrost and might pose a potential threat to humans if the warming Earth continues to melt layers of frozen soil.
-A couple of years ago, NPR investigated that question: Could this pathogen — and others — be revived?
-A version of this story originally ran in January 2018.